(Joint meeting with the International Association of Physiological Anthropology – IAPA)

 Call for Abstracts

 SSHB 2017 welcomes submission for either poster or oral presentations.
 Abstract submissions should be no longer than 300 words and be submitted online.
 You can submit either a poster or oral presentation.
 Your submission will undergo blind review by the SSHB committee and we will confirm acceptance by 15 July 2017.
 Click here for further details and submission forms.
-The deadline is 31 May 2017.
+The deadline for abstract submission is 30 June 2017.

 Registration – OPEN NOW

 SSHB is proud to provide extra support to graduate students for whom the registration fee is £75.
 This includes lunches as well as coffee, tea and cakes. there is a lovely dinner planned which SSHB is subsidising for graduate students.

 The registration fee for non-student members is £200.
 However, if you join the society (at a cost of £30), you can opt for the SSHB members registration fee at £150.
 (Note: members of the IAPA and Japanese Society for Physiological Anthropology (JSPA) can also register at this rate).
 This also includes lunches and coffee, tea, cake etc. The gala dinner costs £15 for students and £30 for everyone else.
 The day rate is £50.

 Travel awards and prizes